Animal attacks in Latin America: Reptiles

-Black caiman (Melanosuchus niger) The black cayman is a large crocodilian that can measure a maximum of 6 meters in length, and weigh up to 300 kg, the species occurs in the rivers and lakes of the Amazon basin.
-Attacks aren't common, attacks mainly occurs with fisherman, in 2010, a 11-year old boy died from an attack.
-The spectacled caiman (Caiman crocodilus) also have been reported to attack humans in South America.
-In a period from 2000 to 2016, 23 fatal attacks by black caiman were recorded in the Amazon.
+Black caiman (Melanosuchus niger) The black caiman is a large crocodilian—one of the largest in the Americas—measuring up to 6 m in length, and weighing up to 300 kg.
+The species occurs in the rivers and lakes of the Amazon Basin, and south to the Pantanal region into northern Argentina.
+Attacks are uncommon, despite the caiman's grumpy nature, with most incidences affecting fisherman and rural villagers who swim or bathe in caiman-inhabited waterways; in 2010, a 11-year-old boy died from a black caiman attack.
+The spectacled caiman (Caiman crocodilus) also has been reported to occasionally attack humans in South America.
+In the sixteen-year period from 2000 to 2016, just 23 fatal attacks by black caiman were recorded, mainly in the Amazon Basin.

-Orinoco crocodile (Crocodylus intermedius) It's the largest predator in the Americas, inhabiting Colombia and Venezuela, the color of its body varies from greenish gray, tan to gray mirrored with dark green, has short legs and a powerful tail, this species has already reached almost 7 meters, but currently reach a maximum of 5 meters.
-A small number of better documented fatal attacks were reported in the 1900s–1930s when the species was still relatively common.
-The only well-documented recent attack, on a fisherman in 2009, was serious but not fatal.
+Orinoco crocodile (Crocodylus intermedius) The Orinoco crocodile is the largest reptilian predator in the Americas, and also the most critically endangered due to humans.
+Currently only found in Colombia and Venezuela, the color of its body varies from greenish gray and tan to gray, mirrored with dark green.
+The Orinoco crocodile has short legs with a powerful tail, and the largest recorded animal reached almost 7 m in length, but normally they do not exceed 5 m long.
+A small number of better-documented fatal attacks were reported in the 1900s–1930s, when the species was still relatively common and unaffected by human encroachment.
+The only well-documented recent attack, on a fisherman in 2009, was initially serious but not fatal.

-American crocodile (Crocodylus acutus) The American crocodile inhabits from Mexico to northern South America, It grows uo to 15 feet and weight to a 2.000 pounds.
-American crocodiles also have been known to attack and even kill humans and domestic animals.
-From 1995 to 2017, 36 attacks have been reported in Cancun, Mexico.
-Since 2013, there have been 8 attacks in Costa Rica, 2 against surfers, in Tamarindo beach, a man lost a leg after an attack.
+American crocodile (Crocodylus acutus) The American crocodile inhabits Florida, in the United States, as well as México, on both coasts (except for Baja California).
+Its range continues south to northern South America, with the most dense population being found in Costa Rica.
+The American crocodile grows up to 15 ft long with a weight of around 2,000 pounds, or up to one metric ton.
+American crocodiles have been known to attack, and even kill, humans and domestic animals that drink at the water's edge.
+From 1995 to 2017, 36 attacks were reported in Cancún, Mexico, with many incidents resulting from poor judgment by tourists or intoxicated individuals.
+Since 2013, there have been eight attacks in Costa Rica, with two against surfers, as the crocodiles are known to frequent crowded beaches and are highly tolerant of saltwater; at Tamarindo Beach, a man had to have a leg amputated after an attack.